rhoerr/supee-6788-toolbox/README.md

 * Upload fixSUPEE6788.php to {magento}/shell/fixSUPEE6788.php
 * **To analyze:** Run from SSH: `php -f fixSUPEE6788.php -- analyze`
 * **To apply changes:** Run from SSH: `php -f fixSUPEE6788.php -- fix`
+* **To fix missing whitelist entries only:** Run from SSH: `php -f fixSUPEE6788.php -- fixWhitelists`
 * Additional option: `recordAffected` - If given, two files will be written after running: `var/log/fixSUPEE6788-modules.log` containing all modules affected by the patch, and `var/log/fixSUPEE6788-files.log` containing all files the script would/did modify.
 Use this to grab an archive of modified files (`tar czf modified.tar.gz -T var/log/fixSUPEE6788-files.log`), or weed out any files/modules for the fix whitelist.
-* Additional option: `loadWhitelists` - If given, `shell/fixSUPEE6788-whitelist-modules.log` and `shell/fixSUPEE6788-whitelist-files.log` will be loaded, and any files/modules mentioned will be excluded.
+* Excluding files and modules: If given, `shell/fixSUPEE6788-whitelist-modules.log` and `shell/fixSUPEE6788-whitelist-files.log` will be loaded, and any files/modules included will be left out of all analysis and fixes.
 Format should be identical to the files produced by `recordAffected`.
-* Command with options: `php -f fixSUPEE6788.php -- analyze recordAffected loadWhitelists`
+* Command with options: `php -f fixSUPEE6788.php -- analyze recordAffected`

 All results are output to screen and to var/log/fixSUPEE6788.log.

+## Technical Details
+For a rundown of conflicting changes from the SUPEE-6788 patch, see the [technical details brief](http://magento.com/security/patches/supee-6788-technical-details) and discussion on [Magento StackExchange](http://magento.stackexchange.com/questions/87214/how-to-check-which-modules-are-affected-by-security-patch-supee-6788/).

+There are four points of interest outlined.
+1. **APPSEC-1034**, bypassing custom admin URL: This script addresses this by identifying any affected modules (containing `<use>admin</use>`), and outlines the exact code changes necessary to fix each one.
+It can apply all of those changes for you if desired.
+2. **APPSEC-1063**, possible SQL injection: This script attempts to identify any such cases by checking all modules and templates for a specific REGEX pattern.
+Any instances found must be analyzed (and if needed, fixed) manually.
+(Thanks @timvroom) NOTE: There is no guarantee that all possible instances will be found, nor that all instances found will be affected.
+3. **APPSEC-1057**, information exposure: The patch adds a whitelist of specific blocks and settings accessible in CMS pages, static blocks, and email templates.
+This script scans all affected content looking for any entries not on the whitelist.
+It can add all missing entries to the whitelist if desired.
+4. **APPSEC-1079**, potential exploit with PHP opjects in product custom options: This script does not address this change.
+Any custom code dealing with custom options must be evaluated manually for impact.

 ## Caveats
 * Script assumes admin controllers are all located within {module}/controllers/Adminhtml.
 This is convention, but not always true.